RasaHQ/rasa/docs/user-guide/testing-your-assistant.rst

 End-to-End Testing
 ------------------

-Rasa Open Source lets you test dialogues end-to-end, running through test conversations and making sure that both NLU and Core make correct predictions.
+Rasa Open Source lets you test dialogues end-to-end, by running through conversation tests and making sure that both NLU and Core make correct predictions.

 To do this, you need some stories in the end-to-end format, which includes both the NLU output and the original text.